Jacquelyn Frank, Ph.D.

 Catalog Description: Click Here

-Dr. Jacquelyn Frank, assistant professor of family and consumer sciences, currently serves as the coordinator for the graduate program in gerontology.
-The graduate program offers a Master of Arts in Gerontology and is a multidisciplinary program with cooperating academic units including the School of Family and Consumer Sciences and the departments of physical education, psychology, secondary education and sociology/anthropology.
+Dr. Jacquelyn Frank, assistant professor of family and consumer sciences, currently serves as the coordinator for the graduate program in aging studies.
+The graduate program offers a Master of Arts in Aging Studies and is a multidisciplinary program with cooperating academic units including the School of Family and Consumer Sciences and the departments of physical education, psychology, secondary education and sociology/anthropology.
+The program is delivered online with just a few hours required on-campus.

 Sheila Greuel, 2014